tek-shinobi/blog/tekshinobiblog/content/posts/Golang:CPUProfilingandLoadTesting.md

 **Step 4: Run**
 1. Run the application: `go run main.go`
-1. Run the load test and wait till it finishes: `make load-test`
+1. Run the load test and wait till it finishes: `make run-load-test`
 1. **important!** close the application via ctrl+C. This will flush the profile info into file used in next step.
-1. `make analysis`
+1. `make run-analysis`
 1. type `web` in the pprof prompt

 ---